techotron/tools/networking/tools.md

 - Remove route (such as the example above: `ip route del prohibit 1.1.1.1`
 - These route changes will not persist a system restart (they would persist a network restart though).
 To create persistent routes, you'd need to add the route to `/etc/sysconfig/network-scripts/route-<INTERFACE_NAME>`.
 - To create a route out through a specific interface: `ip route add 1.1.1.1 via <GW_IP> dev eth0`
 - Create a route out through a specific gateway: `ip route add 1.1.1.1 via <GW_IP>`
 - Create route for network: `ip route add 10.0.8.0/24 via <GW_IP>`

+## Local Name Resolution

+- Name Service Switch file: `/etc/nsswitch.conf`.
+This is used by `getent`, eg: `getent ahosts latoys.com`
+- Check the ordering by the "hosts" field in the .conf file.
+By default, this is `files dns myhostname`.
+However, if you used one of the tools in the "bind-utils" package (eg `host latoys.com`), you'd find that it would use DNS and ignore the value of /etc/hosts.